pyeventsourcing/eventsourcing/README.md

 can define module-level functions that have an application object argument, or alternatively define equivalent command handler and query handler classes.

-The `eventsourcing.pydantic.DCBApplication` class works with the Pydantic `EnduringObject` and `Decision` classes.
+The `eventsourcing.pydantic.DcbApplication` class works with the Pydantic `EnduringObject` and `Decision` classes.
 The `save()` and `get()` methods of the application's repository are designed to work with enduring objects.
 One collects and stores new events, the other reconstructs an enduring object from stored events.